-Meetings, meetings, meetings: ‘Tis the season in the land of academia for get-togethers, end-of-term finalizations, and endless confabs about all that stuff you must resolve before faculty and administrators flee town for vacations in July.
+Meetings, meetings, meetings: ‘Tis the season in the land of academia for get-togethers, end-of-term finalizations, and endless confabs about all that stuff you must resolve before faculty are buried in prep for finals.

 Here are the top five suggestions

 1. Send out an agenda with five bullet points — no more, no less

 Yes, that means it’s necessary to edit the list of tasks you want to accomplish down to priorities — but isn’t that what meetings are for?
 If you have fewer than five things on your agenda, then there’s little reason to meet.
 If you have more than that, you’re likely to veer off onto tangents that don’t pertain to the purpose.